About your tenancy

-However, below you can find a quick summary guide of important information regarding your tenancy.
+Below is a summary guide of important information regarding your tenancy.

 Before you move into your new home, you will be asked to sign a tenancy agreement, this is your contract with us and it explains what our responsibilities are and what yours are.

 We have tried to make the agreement easy to follow, but like many legal documents, some parts may be harder to understand.

 Please talk to a Housing Services Officer if you are unsure about anything.

 Access a copy of the current Tenancy Agreement.

 At some point you may need to make a change to your tenancy.

 All requests need to be made in writing to: